 The next thing you’ll need to remember to do is to breathe.
 I remember it this way – inhale during exertion and exhale afterward.
 That may be trickier than you think and take a while to master.
 You inhale to give your body the oxygen it needs to do the exercise correctly.

 I’ll bet you are more active than you realize.

 Working out at home is great.
 And don’t worry, you won’t get bored.
 Between picking exercises, keeping good form, breathing properly, and counting your reps and sets, you’ll have a lot to keep you busy and engaged.
 And you don’t even need to comb your hair if you don’t feel like it – it’ll be messy when you are done anyway!

-Remember, you are doing something really great for yourself, so enjoy your workout and let us know how if you have begun working out at home.
-And if you have, don’t forget to record your (or your friends) before and after story to share with us.
+Remember, you are doing something really great for yourself, so enjoy your workout.
+And hey, let us know how you began working out at home.
+And don’t forget to record your (or your friends) before and after story to share with us.
 You may be just the inspiration that motivates someone else and helps them be healthier.